Agentic Engineering

 }

 Agent teams handle testing in parallel with strict isolation.
-A test-writer agent generates unit and integration tests from the spec.
-A browser-automation agent verifies UI flows end-to-end via headless Chrome.
-A security-audit subagent scans for OWASP Top 10 vulnerabilities.
-Each agent runs with restricted tool access — the test agent can read source but not modify it, the security agent can read but not push to git.
+A test-writer generates tests from the spec.
+A browser-automation agent verifies UI flows via headless Chrome.
+A security-audit agent scans for OWASP Top 10.
+Each runs with restricted tool access; the test agent can read source but not modify it.

-Deployment is the phase where agents execute but humans own the decision.
-Preview deployments generate a full production-equivalent URL for every PR.
-Rolling releases route a configurable percentage of traffic to the new version, monitor error rates and performance metrics, and auto-promote or auto-rollback based on real signals.
+Deployment is where agents execute but humans own the decision.
+Stripe's reference: selective test execution from 3+ million tests, automated linting in under 5 seconds, a hard limit of two CI rounds per agent run, and human review only after all automated gates pass.
+Preview deployments generate production-equivalent URLs for every PR.
+Rolling releases route traffic incrementally, auto-promote or auto-rollback based on real signals.

-# Rolling release — canary → promote/rollback based on signals
+# Rolling release — promote or rollback based on real signals

 deploy: